Our Constitutional Founding: From Ideas to Institutions

 Washington, DC

-This program examines American constitutional law and the controversies it has occasioned in light of America’s constitutional history, institutions, principles, and statesmanship.
-Led by legal expert Adam J. White, the program will also feature guest lectures from Supreme Court advocates, leading legal scholars, and judges who will bring their practical experience to bear on key constitutional questions.
+That is the goal of Hertog Constitutional Studies.
+This two-week fellowship studies America’s constitutional history through some of the most significant conflicts and debates.
+Led by legal expert Adam J. White, the program will also feature guest lectures from Supreme Court litigators, legal scholars, journalists, and judges, and policymakers who will bring their practical experience to bear on key constitutional questions.

 Learn more about the Constitutional Studies Program.